Fertility preservation

 Fertility preservation is the effort to help cancer patients retain their fertility, or ability to procreate.
-Research into how cancer, ageing and other health conditions effect reproductive health and preservation options are growing.
-Specifically sparked in part by the increase in the survival rate of cancer patients.
+Research into how cancer, ageing and other health conditions effect reproductive health and preservation options are growing, specifically sparked in part by the increase in the survival rate of cancer patients.

 Indications

-Fertility preservation procedures are indicated when it is predicted that there will be exposure to a cause of infertility, mainly cancer treatment but also ageing, sex reassignment surgery for those who identify as trans and conditions like Polycystic Ovary Syndrome (PCOS) or Primary Ovarian Insufficiency (POI).
+Fertility preservation procedures are indicated when it is predicted that there will be exposure to a cause of infertility, mainly cancer treatment but also ageing, Gender-affirming hormone therapy (GAHT) for transgender individuals and conditions like Polyendocrine metabolic ovarian syndrome (PMOS) or Primary ovarian insufficiency (POI).